kimbochen/mini-llama-mlx/README.md

 - To use the model, run `python generate.py <checkpoint_path> <prompt>`.

+## Usage

+The default parameter in `train.py` is tuned for a model to train for 30 minutes on an M1 MacBook Air 16GB.
+Here's how to tune it to your own machine:

+1. Test the time per iteration for the maximum batch size your machine can fit without increasing the time linearly.
+   For me it's batch size 16 at ~1 sec / iteration
+1. Divide 128 by the batch size to get your gradient accumulation steps `grad_acc_steps`.
+For me it's `128 / 16 = 8`
+1. Divide 1800 by (the time per iteration * `grad_acc_steps`) to get `n_update_steps`.
+For me it's `1800 / (1 * 8) = 225`
+1. Increase `n_epochs` when the model cannot learn well

 ## Why Another Implementation

 I decided to write another implementation for a couple reasons: